 Take active precautions to prevent both through acclimating to both a new exercise regimen, new training environment, and new advocacy measures such as electrolyte consumption and proper diet.

 I want to thank Dr. Khan for giving us this helpful information!
 He has so much experience working with youth, adults, athletes and non-athletes.
 At one point he was working for the NFL team San Francisco 49ers.
-Amir also has experience working at Stanford University in Palo Alto, CA. Now located in the Dallas/Fort Worth area he continues to help people.
+Dr. Khan also has experience working at Stanford University in Palo Alto, CA. Now located in the Dallas/Fort Worth area, he continues to help athletes.